 About State Gas Limited

 State Gas Limited (ASX:GAS) is a Queensland-based developer of the Reid's Dome gas field, originally discovered during drilling in 1955, located in the Bowen Basin in Central Queensland.
-It is Operator and 60%-owner of the Cattle Creek and Reid's Dome Gas Project (PL-231) a CSG and conventional gas play, which is well-located 30 kilometres south west of Rolleston, approximately 50 kilometres from the Queensland Gas Pipeline and interconnected east coast gas network.
+State Gas is 100%-owner of the Reid's Dome Gas Project (PL-231) a CSG and conventional gas play, which is well-located 30 kilometres southwest of Rolleston, approximately 50 kilometres from the Queensland Gas Pipeline and interconnected east coast gas network.

 Phone: 0414 970 566